metaplex-foundation/sugar/README.md

 solana config set --url <rpc url> --keypair <path to keypair file>
 ```

 Sugar will then use these settings by default if you don't specify them as CLI options, allowing commands to be much simpler.
-If you need help setting up Solana CLI and creating a `devnet` wallet, check the [Candy Machine v2 documentation](http://docs.metaplex.com/candy-machine-v2/getting-started#solana-wallet).

-Create a folder named `assets` to store your json and media file pairs with the naming convention 0.json, 0.<ext>, 1.json, 1.<ext>, etc., where the extension is `.png`, `.jpg`, etc. This is the same format described in the [Candy Machine v2 documentation](http://docs.metaplex.com/candy-machine-v2/preparing-assets).
+Create a folder named `assets` to store your json and media file pairs with the naming convention 0.json, 0.<ext>, 1.json, 1.<ext>, etc., where the extension is `.png`, `.jpg`, etc. This is the same format described in the [Candy Machine v2 documentation](https://developers.metaplex.com/candy-machine/sugar/getting-started#preparing-your-files).

 You can then use the `launch` command to start an interactive process to create your config file and deploy a Candy Machine to Solana: